-In the United States
+1.1 In the United States

 U.S. suicide rates are not limited to any gender, age, socioeconomic, or ethnic group.
 Among children, teenagers, and young adults, suicide is the second leading cause of death, while among middle-aged adults, suicide is the fifth leading cause of death (NCHS, 2022, March 3).
-In 2020, nearly 46,000 Americans died from suicide, making it the twelfth leading cause of death overall.
-Remarkably, in 2020 there were nearly twice as many suicides in the United States as homicides (NCHS, 2022, January 6).
+In 2022, more than 49,000 Americans died from suicide, making it the eleventh leading cause of death overall.
+Remarkably, in 2021 there were twice as many suicides in the United States as homicides (NCHS, 2024, July 23).

-Source: CDC, 2022, July 25.
+Source: CDC, 2024 April

-Since the National Strategy for Suicide Prevention was updated in 2012, prevention efforts have expanded and multiplied, increasing our understanding of suicide prevention practices in healthcare systems and communities.
-New partners have become engaged, including organizations and businesses that had not previously viewed suicide prevention as part of their mission (HHS, 2021, January 19).
+Since the National Strategy for Suicide Prevention was updated in 2024, prevention efforts have expanded and multiplied, increasing our understanding of suicide prevention practices in healthcare systems and communities.
+New partners have become engaged, including organizations and businesses that had not previously viewed suicide prevention as part of their mission.